Studying business has advantages. Here are 14 essays on the theme of Why I Want to Study Business.

 Why Studying Business is a Good Idea

 Business is a really solid study area.
-By doing business studies, you develop skills that are relevant for almost any kind of work.
+By doing choosing a business major, you'll develop skills that are relevant for almost any kind of work.
 And you gain a qualification that has value in the job market.

 Do something useful while you figure out your career